-Why do dogs eat their own poop?
-That’s an interesting question and I find on the Internet one horrendous explanation after the other, which the authors could avoid with a 101 course in Evolution.
-Even scarier is to read some rebuttals of perfectly scientifically valid accounts because of blatant ignorance.
+Why do dogs eat their poop?
+While the scientific community cannot provide a conclusive answer yet, we find on the Internet one horrendous explanation after the other.
+A 101 course in evolution could have prevented these nonsensical accounts, and the exasperating rebuttals of perfectly valid reports because of blatant ignorance.

-I will give you now two examples of how a bit knowledge of evolutionary biology can help you analyze statements and avoid making claims that don’t make sense or are very unlikely to be true.
+I will give you two examples of how a little knowledge of evolutionary biology can help you analyze statements and avoid making ridiculous claims or implausible statements.

 Explanation 1: The dog knows that fewer predators will pay it any attention if there is no evidence of his having been around.

-Conclusion: it is unlikely that dogs eat their poop to conceal their whereabouts from predators except for mothers consuming their puppies’ feces.
+Conclusion: It is unlikely that dogs eat their poop to conceal their whereabouts from predators, except mothers consuming their pups’ feces.

 Explanation 2: He (the dog) knows that removing the evidence means no punishment for inappropriate elimination.

-Conclusion: it is definitely possible to condition an association between feces and punishment, but I doubt we can teach any dog to eat its feces to avoid punishment.
-There is no evidence that eating own poop has been evolutionarily advantageous.
+Conclusion: It is possible to condition an association between feces and punishment, but I doubt we can teach any dog to eat its feces to avoid punishment.
+There is no evidence that coprophagia (from the Greek κόπρος copros, “feces” and φαγεῖν phagein, “to eat”) of own feces has been evolutionarily advantageous.

-Why do dogs eat their own poop, then?
+Why do dogs eat their poop, then?
 I have found a few plausible explanations but none conclusive, yet.
 Therefore, my answer must be, “I don’t know.”
-You may need to around.
-You are, now, in a better situation than earlier to evaluate any answer you may get because you know how to analyze an argument from an evolutionary point of view.

-Featured image: Canine mothers (in wolves, African wild dogs, and domestic dogs) eat their puppies poop when they are still in the den.
-The function of this behavior is to keep the den fairly clean, free of parasites, and probably also odor free (Photo by Monty Sloan).
+Featured image: Pups in a box (the “home” den)—canine mothers (in wolves, African wild dogs, and domestic dogs) eat their youngsters’ poop when they are still in the den.
+The function of this behavior is to keep the den fairly clean, free of parasites, and probably also odor-free (Photo by master1305).